Social Emotional Learning & Bullying Prevention

 Social Emotional Learning at Cedar Park

-Cedar Park is unified in creating a positive, proactive, and safe learning environment (both physically and socially-emotionally) for all our students, staff and families.
+Cedar Park is unified in creating a positive, proactive, and safe learning environment that keep students, staff and families physically and emotionally safe.

 Too often, students are held to account for rules and procedures they do not understand, have not experienced, and have not practiced.
 Assumptions are often made that because a student is a certain age or grade level they should “know how to do…” school.
 Just as we would expect our school to teach reading, writing, and math, it is also our responsibility to teach consistent behavioral expectations and social-emotional learning at school.

 We use two systemic tools to support this:

 Positive Behavior Interventions and Supports (PBIS)

 PBIS is a system of creating agreed upon expectations that are common school-wide for spaces such as hallways, the lunchroom, bathroom, and playground.
 We then teach into and practice these expectations, so each student develops a clear understanding of what the expectation does and doesn’t look like, feel like, and sound like.
 This teaching happens not only on the first day of school but in classroom meetings and throughout the year, when returning from vacations and holidays, during interactions with students throughout the day, and when there is a specific issue to address.
 All school staff use the same language when talking about the expectations.
 This decreases student anxiety by ensuring them that each space, whether its the classroom, library, cafeteria or office, has the same expectations.